SN 2020bio: A Double-peaked, H-poor Type IIb Supernova with Evidence of Circumstellar Interaction: Discussion and Conclusions

 It is difficult to explain all these peculiar features of SN\,2020bio in one consistent model.
-The combination of its blue colors, early-time spectral features, and numerical modeling points to interaction with confined H-rich CSM that was stripped from the progenitor's outer envelope during the months prior to explosion.
-The best-fit progenitor parameters, particularly the large envelope radius and low envelope mass, may suggest an inflated progenitor undergoing enhanced mass-loss immediately before exploding.
+The combination of its blue colors, spectral features, and our numerical modeling points to interaction with confined CSM that was stripped from the progenitor's outer envelope during the months prior to explosion.
+The best-fit progenitor parameters, in particular the large envelope radius and low envelope mass, may suggest an inflated progenitor undergoing enhanced mass-loss immediately before exploding.
 However, the very low $^{56}$Ni and ejecta masses inferred from the later-time light curve, as well as the nebular spectroscopy, point to a lower-mass progenitor.
 It is possible that SN\,2020bio was the collapse of an unusually low-mass core within a dense CSM produced from its lost H layers.
-Such extensive mass-loss likely requires interaction with a binary companion, as inferred for other SNe IIb \citep[e.g.,][]{Maund2004,Benvenuto2013}.
-Interaction between the SN ejecta and this CSM explains the blue colors and narrow H spectral features at early times while the small $^{56}$Ni mass and nebular spectrum indicate a low zero-age main-sequence mass.
-This interaction can lead to an over-estimated progenitor radius\textemdash if the CSM was near enough to the progenitor, we may have observed the shock-cooling of this extended CSM instead of the outer envelope of the progenitor.
-In the future, more detailed models and multi-wavelength observations, particularly in the radio and X-rays, will be needed to infer SNe IIb progenitor mass-loss rates and CSM masses.
+Such extensive mass-loss may require interaction with a binary companion, as inferred for other SNe IIb \citep[e.g.,][]{Maund2004,Benvenuto2013,Prentice2020}, or may be more consistent with wave-driven outbursts caused by core neon burning in stars with M$_{\text{ZAMS}} \approx$ 11 $M_\odot$ \citep{Wu2021,Wu2022}.
+Interaction between the SN ejecta and this CSM explains the blue colors and obscured ejecta features at early times, while the small $^{56}$Ni mass and nebular spectrum indicate a low zero-age main-sequence mass.
+This interaction can lead to an overestimated progenitor radius\textemdash if the CSM was near enough to the progenitor, we may have observed the shock cooling of this extended CSM instead of the outer envelope of the progenitor.
+In the future, more detailed models and multiwavelength observations, in particular in the radio and X-rays, will be needed in order to infer SNe IIb progenitor mass-loss rates and CSM masses.